GrigoriiTarasov/GrigoriiTarasov/README.md

 #### Detail info

-Careerpath, publications, certificates, skills and technologies in detail are listed at [Linkedin](https://www.linkedin.com/in/grigorii-tarasov)
+Careerpath, publications, certificates, skills and technologies are mostly listed at [Linkedin](https://www.linkedin.com/in/grigorii-tarasov)

 #### Sample projects

-While most of my projects are closed-source, I'm happy to share solo projects that higlights some skills.
+While most of my projects are closed-source, I'm happy to share some solo projects that higlights skills and stacks.

 | Project | Description | Technologies Used | Focus |
 | ----------- | ------------- | ---------- | ------------- |